interact-rg/SmartCanvas/docs/hosting_on_csc/cpouta_step_by_step/03_howto_deploy_smartcanvas_to_cpouta_vm.md

 again.

-When the processes have had enough time to execute, the application can be accessed by giving the virtual machine DNS name to a web browser and connecting.
+When the processes have had enough time to execute, the application can be accessed by giving the virtual machine domain name to a web browser and connecting.

 ## Host management cheatsheet